 The reason I’ve never felt brave enough to call myself a writer is because I am afraid of one thing:

-It is a hundred times easier to be an obscure little scribbler of words than to call yourself writer and make silly typos and write things that don’t always sound beautiful.
+It is a hundred times easier to be an obscure little scribbler of words than to call yourself writer and make silly typos and write things that don’t always sound beautiful where the world can see your blunders.

 It is easier to craft words and hide behind an excuse than to write and maybe be the writer who failed.